cloudevents/spec/README.md

 - To subscribe see: https://lists.cncf.io/g/cncf-cloudevents-sdk
 - Archives are at: https://lists.cncf.io/g/cncf-cloudevents-sdk/topics
 - Slack: #cloudeventssdk on [CNCF's Slack workspace](http://slack.cncf.io/)

+For SDK specific communications, please see the main README in each SDK's github repo - see the [list of SDKs](#sdks).

 ### Meeting Time